Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Before conflict erupted in 2011, Aleppo had a pervading sense of history, with donkey-drawn carts and sidewalk vendors lining its winding streets.
 Five times a day, Muslims could hear a muezzin's call for them to pray in every part of the city.

 Mornings were the best time to visit the Old City, before it got too crowded.
 History buffs enjoyed visiting the Great Mosque, the Citadel, Saint Simeon's Basilica, and the Bimaristan Arghan.

-Aleppo's were among its most popular attractions.
+Aleppo's souks were among its most popular attractions.
 Bargain-hunters could find anything from gold and silver jewellery, to carpets, clothes, and olive-oil soap.
-Also, Aleppo was famous for its intricate wood inlay boxes, which made great souvenirs.
+Aleppo was also famous for its intricate wood inlay boxes, which made great souvenirs.

-Travellers could visit around 700 UNESCO-recognised historical sites and villages just outside of Aleppo.
+Travellers could visit around 700 UNESCO-recognised historical sites and villages just outside of the destination.
 Known as the Dead Cities, they were well worth a day trip.

 No direct flights from Heathrow to this Destination

 Your session has timed out due to inactivity.